IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

     REVOKE ALL PRIVILEGES ON QUOTES FROM cp4i_sor_eei;
     REVOKE ALL PRIVILEGES ON QUOTES FROM cp4i_sor_replication_eei;
     ```
 4. Post requests will succeed, however the new claim will not show up in the sor db or the projection claims db.
 Existing claims should still accessible with the get request but everything else will result in a 404.
+Make sure to restart the psql db within 99 seconds, otherwise the message will be put on the backout queue.
-5. To restart postgres, make sure you're exec'd into the database and run the following commands:
+5. To restart psql, make sure you're exec'd into the database and run the following commands:
     ```sql
     GRANT ALL PRIVILEGES ON TABLE quotes TO cp4i_sor_eei;
     GRANT ALL PRIVILEGES ON TABLE quotes TO cp4i_sor_replication_eei;